Frequently Asked Questions

 - Seeing all traffic toward the targets planned to be validated.

 A DDoS Test simulates a real DDoS attack against your website or network.
 The test is run with your participation to check the capabilities of your current security posture.
-If you have a mitigation system in place we will be able to test its efficacy in mitigating the whole spectrum of real DDoS Attacks.
+This test will check your response teams preparedness and procedures you have in place to deal with a successful DDoS attack.

 MazeBolt’s DDoS Testing has three basic stages: